php-fast-forward/container/docs/advanced/autowire.rst

 Autowire
 ========

-FastForward Container supports autowiring via integration with PHP-DI.
+FastForward Container supports autowiring via integration with `PHP-DI <https://php-di.org/>`.
 The ``AutowireContainer`` wraps an aggregate container and appends a PHP-DI container for automatic dependency resolution.

 How It Works
 ------------